Jay Street–MetroTech station: Complex

+In 2016, a new entrance to the BMT portion of the station was built as part of the AVA DoBro residential high-rise building.
+This entrance replaces an earlier entrance at the southeast corner of Willoughby and Bridge Streets, the corner where the building is located.
+The MTA was hopeful that this instance would encourage developers to build other entrances to other subway stations, since AVA DoBro's developer paid for the entrance in its entirety.
+New York City councilmember Lincoln Restler founded a volunteer group, the Friends of MTA Station Group, in early 2023 to advocate for improvements to the Jay Street–MetroTech station and four other subway stations in Brooklyn.
+The MTA announced in 2025 that a customer service center would open at the station.

 Station layout

 The station consists of three underground levels.
 Just below ground is the IND mezzanine, then the IND platforms, followed by the BMT platform on the deepest level.
 The two stations connect to each other via a stair, two escalators, and an elevator at the west end of the BMT station.
 The BMT station also has its own mezzanine at its eastern end.
 The stations are located one block away from each other.